Case Study: Moodles

 Developing Custom Sounds

 We hired sound engineer Tim Yang to create a custom sound library to match Karolin's animations.
-Tim is brilliant and produced a sound palette in a few days allowing the engineers time to learn how to package them into a SoundFont.
-SoundFont is a brand name that consists of both a file format and a technology that uses sample-based synthesis to play MIDI files.
+Tim is brilliant and produced a sound palette in a few days allowing the engineers to learn how to package them into a SoundFont.
+SoundFont is a brand name consisting of a file format and a technology that uses sample-based synthesis to play MIDI files.

-library.
-If you would like to hear the sounds, you can download the sounds, royalty-free, from the Internet Archive.
+"library.
+If you want to hear the sounds, you can download the sounds, royalty-free, from the Internet Archive.

 Working with MIDI